AkoaC/Power-BI/Diversity-and-inclusion/README.md

 2. Promotions and Career Growth

-	- % of employees promoted (FY21):
+% of employees promoted (FY21) :
 	- 24.88% of women were promoted.
 	- 17.29% of men were promoted. </br>
-This shows a higher promotion rate for women, which is a positive indicator of efforts to reduce gender gaps in career opportunities.
+This shows a higher promotion rate for women, which is a positive indicator of efforts to reduce gender gaps in career opportunities. </br>
-	- % of women promoted: Particular attention has been paid to the promotion of women, with efforts to break the glass ceiling at management level.
+% of women promoted : Particular attention has been paid to the promotion of women, with efforts to break the glass ceiling at management level.

 3. Staff turnover

-	- Turnover rate :
 	- 50% turnover among employees aged 50-59.</br>
 The high attrition rate in this age group requires appropriate retention measures to maintain expertise within the organisation.
 	- Turnover by department: The departments with the highest turnover rates include finance and strategy, indicating that these departments need to be particularly monitored to avoid the loss of critical talent.

 4. Employee performance

-	- Average performance score FY20 :
+	Average performance score FY20 :
 	- Women: 2.42
 	- Men: 2.41 </br>
 Performance is broadly equivalent between men and women, which is a good sign of fairness in employee appraisal.